-Promote Clean Up and Improved Maintenance of Existing Properties and Buildings: work with Brooks Co.
-Code Enforcement and the cities of Barwick, Pavo, Moven and Quitman to encourage clean up.
+Promote Clean Up and Improved Maintenance of Existing Properties and Buildings: work with Echols County Code Enforcement to encourage clean up.
 Develop incentive and rewards program to foster voluntary participation in rehabilitation projects.

 Creating a Network of Continuous Sidewalks: this will encourage pedestrian active transportation and provide connectivity to neighborhood activity centers.
 It will also increase the safety of neighborhoods while providing a more complete and finished appearance to neighborhood areas.